fsmosca/weld-defects-classifier/README.md

 weighted avg     0.9907    0.9906    0.9906      2443
 ```

+### Yolo test result

+Under the video folder there is a video file that shows YOLO's crack defects results from test dataset of RIAWELC.

 ### Credits

 [1] Benito Totino, Fanny Spagnolo, Stefania Perri, "RIAWELC: A Novel Dataset of Radiographic Images for Automatic Weld Defects Classification", in the Proceedings of the Interdisciplinary Conference on Mechanics, Computers and Electrics (ICMECE 2022), 6-7 October 2022, Barcelona, Spain.